control-theory/gonzo/guides/CUSTOM_FORMATS.md

 - `nodejs.yaml` - Node.js application logs
 - `common-log.yaml` - Generic timestamp/level/message format
-- `loki-stream.yaml` - Loki streaming format
+- `loki-stream.yaml` - Loki streaming format (individual entries)
+- `loki-batch.yaml` - Loki batch format with automatic expansion
 - `apache-combined.yaml` - Apache/Nginx access logs

 Copy and modify these as starting points for your custom formats.

+**Note**: The `loki-batch.yaml` format demonstrates the batch processing system for handling multi-entry log lines.
+Use it as a reference for creating other batch formats.

 ## Contributing